 We also face competition to display our products on store shelves and obtain optimal presence on those shelves.
 Due to the intense competition for limited shelf space, retailers are in a position to negotiate favorable terms of sale, including price discounts, allowances and product return policies.
 To the extent we increase discounts or allowances in an effort to secure shelf space, our operating results could be adversely affected.
 We may not be able to increase or sustain our volume of retail shelf space or offer retailers price discounts sufficient to overcome competition.
-As a result, our retail distribution channels may not continue to grow and may shrink, and our sales and results of operations could be adversely affected.
-In addition, many of our competitors have significantly greater financial, manufacturing, marketing, management and other resources than we do, and may have greater name recognition, a more established distribution network and a larger base of wholesale customers and distributors.
+As a result, our retail distribution channels may not continue to grow and may shrink, and our sales and resources than we do, and may have greater name recognition, a more established distribution network and a larger base of wholesale customers and distributors.
 Furthermore, our retail sales, to the extent successful, may compete with and erode our DTC business.
 If we are unable to address these challenges, our business may be adversely affected.